simov/express-admin/markdown/about.md

 #Express Admin

-Express Admin is a NodeJS tool for easy creation of user friendly administrative interface for MySQL, MariaDB and PostgreSQL databases.
+Express Admin is a NodeJS tool for easy creation of user friendly administrative interface for MySQL, MariaDB, SQLite and PostgreSQL databases.

 It's built with: [Hogan.js][1] ([mustache.js][2]), [Express][3], [mysql][4] and [Bootstrap][5].